cobaltspeech/sdk-cubic/docs-src/content/using-cubic-sdk/streaming.md

 {{% tab "Swift/iOS" %}}

-This example uses CubicManager class and its CubicManagerDelegate protocol as a set of instruments for establishing connection to Cubic server, listing models, recording audio stream and performing rrecognition requests.
-You can use this class in your client view controller or any other object.
-See the CubicClient class example usage below.
+This example uses methods of the CubicManager class and its CubicManagerDelegate protocol to establish connection to Cubic server, list models, stream audio and receive the transcription results.
+You can call CubicManager from your client view controller or any other class.
-For a complete iOS example, as well as for the implementation of CubicManager, see the examples directory in [the sdk-cubic github repository](https://github.com/cobaltspeech/sdk-cubic/tree/master/examples/ios).
+For a complete iOS example, as well as the implementation of CubicManager, see the examples directory in [the sdk-cubic github repository](https://github.com/cobaltspeech/sdk-cubic/tree/master/examples/ios).

 ``` swift